parsasafaie/SLPM/ARCHITECTURE.md

 ## Verification and maintenance

-`selftest.py` checks sensitive behaviour without installing or removing a package: `Exec=` parsing, desktop-entry visibility, Simple/Advanced filtering, ownership evidence and the dpkg log anchor, snap seed data, Flatpak timestamps, package safety classification, file detection, archive extraction (including archives whose paths would climb out of the destination), user-choice validation, startup flags and overrides, the name-shape validators, icon and download path guards, the helper allowlist, the real `--allow-remove-essential` option, command probing, translations in the backend and the browser, and the HTTP endpoints' refusal behaviour through Flask's test client.
+`selftest.py` checks sensitive behaviour without installing or removing a package: `Exec=` parsing, desktop-entry visibility, Simple/Advanced filtering, ownership evidence and the dpkg log anchor, snap seed data, Flatpak timestamps, package safety classification, file detection, archive extraction (including archives whose paths would climb out of the destination), user-choice validation, startup flags and overrides, the name-shape validators, single-item update refusal, error-tail and running-snap detection, icon and download path guards, the helper allowlist, the real `--allow-remove-essential` option, command probing, translations in the backend and the browser, and the HTTP endpoints' refusal behaviour through Flask's test client.

 Most checks are machine-independent and run anywhere.
 A few read this machine's real state — the dpkg log, the installed apps, the startup entries — to prove the classifier works end to end; they run by default and are skipped on a clean machine with: